-Our approach to writing
+Our Approach to Writing

 At Neasden Primary School, we believe that teaching children to understand the power of writing is an important part of our job as teachers.
 We believe that if we equip the children with the correct writing tools, they will be able to use them effectively within a literate world.